netgen/ibexa-search-extra/docs/reference/fulltext_search_boosting.rst

 Fulltext Search Boosting
 ========================

-The Fulltext Search Boost functionality in the ``netgen/ibexa-search-extra`` package allows fine-tuning of search results by applying configurable boost values to specific content types, raw fields, and meta-fields.
+The Fulltext Search Boost functionality allows fine-tuning of search results by applying configurable boost values to specific content types, raw fields, and meta-fields.
 This feature is particularly useful for improving the relevance of search results in Solr-based search implementations.

 Configuration
 -------------